-Happy Isles - This is the official start and most sought after beginning trailhead.
-You'll have a big climb out of Yosemite Valley the first couple days, but you’ll also get to see some classic Yosemite landmarks (Nevada and Vernal Falls) and have the opportunity to summit Half Dome (remember to check the box on your application for separate Half Dome permits)
+- Happy Isles – This is the official start and most sought after beginning trailhead.
+You’ll have a big climb out of Yosemite Valley the first couple days, but you’ll also get to see some classic Yosemite landmarks (Nevada and Vernal Falls) and have the opportunity to summit Half Dome (remember to check the box on your application for separate Half Dome permits).

-Sunrise Lakes - This trailhead begins near Tenaya Lake on Tioga Pass Road, roughly 8 miles from Toulumne Meadows.
-If you begin here, you’ll miss out on some of the sights in Yosemite Valley and climbing Half Dome is not really a reasonable option as it would require backtracking.
+- Sunrise Lakes– This trailhead begins near Tenaya Lake on Tioga Pass Road, roughly 8 miles from Toulumne Meadows.
+If you begin here, you’ll miss out on some of the sights in Yosemite Valley, and climbing Half Dome is not really a reasonable option as it would require backtracking.
 That said, starting at Sunrise Lakes will give you a chance to take a side trip to the spectacular Cloud’s Rest, which doesn’t require any permits.

-Lyell Canyon (Tuolumne Meadows) - Have you already visited Yosemite and all the sights in the valley?
+- Lyell Canyon (Tuolumne Meadows) – Have you already visited Yosemite and all the sights in the valley?
 Great!
-Then this may be a good option for you as the trailhead begins in Toulumne Meadows.
+Then this may be a good option for you as the trailhead begins in Tuolumne Meadows.
 Your first day of hiking will be relatively flat as you make your way to Upper Lyell Canyon.
-There are camping restrictions for the first 4 miles after Toulumne Meadows so you’ll need to plan for this on your first day.
+There are camping restrictions for the first 4 miles after Tuolumne Meadows so you’ll need to plan for this on your first day.
 This is also the only trailhead that reserves 10 permits on a first come-first served basis.

-ENDING TRAILHEAD - For southbound trekkers, the classic end of the trail is Whitney Portal, which is 10.6 miles from the summit of Whitney.
+ENDING TRAILHEAD – For southbound trekkers, the classic end of the trail is Whitney Portal, which is 10.6 miles from the summit of Mt.
+Whitney.
 Don’t forget to grab a burger and beer at Whitney Portal to celebrate!

 Hiking the JMT Northbound?